-Ghaidaa Ureiga, a general dentist from Jeddah, Saudi Arabia.
-In September 2014, I received my BDS degree from Al-Batarji Medical College (BMC) in Jeddah.
-From August 2014 to 2015, I have completed my internship program at BMC, Jeddah Specialty Dental Center (JSDC), King Fahad Hospital and Jeddah Maternity and Children's Hospital, mainly in the pediatric dentistry and maxillofacial clinics.
-From January 2016 to May 2018, I have joined the pediatric dentistry department at JSDC, Ministry of Health (MOH) as a trainee.
-Since 2014, I have joined the research team in the pediatric dentistry department at JSDC, MOH.
-Currently, I am exclusively practicing pediatric dentistry in a private clinic.
+Ghaidaa Ureiga is a general dentist from Jeddah, Saudi Arabia.
+In September 2014, she received her BDS degree from Al-Batarji Medical College (BMC) in Jeddah.
+From August 2014 to 2015, she completed her internship program at BMC, Jeddah Specialty Dental Center (JSDC), King Fahad Hospital, and Jeddah Maternity and Children's Hospital, mainly in the pediatric dentistry and maxillofacial clinics.
+From January 2016 to May 2018, she joined the pediatric dentistry department at JSDC, Ministry of Health (MOH) as a trainee since 2014.